CloudLabs-MOC/mslearn-azure-developer/instructions/azure-app-insights/Lab03-getting-started-page.md

 ## Explanation of Components

 1. **Azure Web App**
-   Hosts the Blazor application and provides built‑in integration with Application Insights.
+   Hosts the Blazor application and provides built-in integration with Application Insights.

 2. **Application Insights**
    Collects telemetry such as requests, dependencies, exceptions, and performance metrics.